 Mammograms after lumpectomy

-If you had a lumpectomy (removal of the cancerous lump, along with a margin of healthy tissue) plus radiation therapy, you can expect to have a mammogram of the treated breast about 6 months after finishing treatment.
+If you had a lumpectomy (removal of the cancerous lump, along with a margin of healthy tissue) plus radiation therapy, you can expect to have a mammogram of the treated breast about 6 to 12 months after finishing treatment.
 Radiation can cause some changes in the breast tissue and skin.
-This 6-month mammogram will become the new “standard” against which future mammograms of the remaining breast tissue are compared.
+This first mammogram after lumpectomy and radiation will become the new “standard” against which future mammograms of the remaining breast tissue are compared.

 If you had reconstruction with your own tissue after a lumpectomy, your doctor likely will order a baseline mammogram after the tissue has healed.
 This also will be helpful for interpreting future mammograms.